 With its interest in the longue durée and in placing the cinema in a broader intermedial context, the field of early cinema studies has strong affinities with the study of early popular visual culture, media archaeology, and histories of “pre-” or “proto-” cinematic media from chronophotography to the magic lantern and shadow plays.
 Among the many questions that research in this area engages are, How did fin-de-siècle audiences receive the new medium in light of existing media?
 Where did the cinema make its home before the stabilization of the film industry?
 What impact did motion pictures have on other media, institutions, and modern life?
 And, equally important, In what ways is early cinema relevant to our contemporary moment?
 Exploring answers to these and countless other questions remains an ongoing and fruitful endeavor.

-Preliminary Bibliography (this is meant to be neither exhaustive nor canonical but rather a place to begin – please add to this list)
+Preliminary Bibliography (This is meant to be neither exhaustive nor canonical but rather a place to begin.)

 Richard Abel (ed.), Encyclopedia of Early Cinema (Routledge, 2013)

 Richard Abel, The Ciné goes to town (University of California Press, 1994)